Poison Ivy Scenario: Historical Remote Access Crisis (2011)

 • Pros: Allows targeted response matching each sector’s regulatory requirements; minimizes immediate professional relationship damage; enables focused client protection.

-• Cons: Risks continued data exfiltration during investigation; delayed notifications may violate sector-specific regulations (HIPAA, etc.).
+• Cons: Risks continued data exfiltration during investigation; delayed notifications may violate sector-specific regulations (ITAR, etc.).

 • Type Effectiveness: Moderately effective against APT threats; reduces but doesn’t eliminate persistent access across client sectors.